Kikwit: Economy and social issues

 Kikwit has a high rate of poverty.
 Between 1975 and 2005, housing quality and food consumption remained approximately stagnant, and uptake of technological goods increased at a lower rate than other Congolese cities, while ownership of assets increased sharply.
-The city also has a high youth unemployment rate, contributing to crime.
-Poor economic conditions have incited vigilante gangs known as Kuluna, exacerbated by factors such as social instability caused by high migration and a poor job market that leaves youths with unemployed parents.
+The city also has a high youth unemployment rate, and some youths turn to crime.
+Kuluna gangs are active amid poor economic conditions, motivated by factors including social instability caused by high migration and a poor job market that leaves youths with unemployed parents.
 The city has over one hundred Kuluna groups, which are active in every neighbourhood, especially in populous neighbourhoods such as Kanzombi, Malawi, and Vevo.
 Kuluna are a frequent subject of media attention in the city.